Wentworthville: Commercial area

 Wentworthville has two shopping precincts.
 The larger, older precinct sits on the Cumberland Council side of Wentworthville railway station (the other side of the railway is part of City of Parramatta Council local government area and is mainly zoned residential).
 A Supa IGA (formerly Franklins) dominated Wentworthville Mall Shopping Centre until late 2017 when it closed.

 The newer commercial centre is on the Great Western Highway.
 It is dominated by Woolworths.
-Initially Woolworths operated in the main shopping precinct but new premises were obtained at their present location in the late 1980s.
+Initially Woolworths operated in the main shopping precinct, but new premises were obtained at their present location in the late 1980s.
 An Aldi sits on the other side of the Highway which is part of South Wentworthville.

 For many years shopping tours were conducted to the Wentworthville area for the factory-outlets selling their products directly to the public.
 Bonds clothing factory in Dunmore Street sold direct to the public from their factory.
-Clothing factory closed.
+Clothing factory later closed.

 Demographics

-The most common ancestries in Wentworthville were Indian 26.0%, English 9.7%, Australian 9.4%, Chinese 7.1% and Lebanese 3.8%.
+The most common ancestries in Wentworthville were Indian 31.5%, English 8.8%, Australian 8.0%, Chinese 6.2% and Lebanese 3.2%.

-35.4% of people were born in Australia.
-The most common countries of birth were India 26.5%, Sri Lanka 7.8%, China 4.4%, Philippines 2.0% and Lebanon 1.7%.
-30.1% of people only spoke English at home.
-Other languages spoken at home included Tamil 11.5%, Gujarati 7.9%, Hindi 7.2%, Punjabi 4.5% and Telugu 4.0%.
+29.4% of people were born in Australia.
+The most common other countries of birth were India 35.7%, Sri Lanka 5.6%, China 3.2%, Nepal 2.4% and Philippines 2.0%.
+23.2% of people only spoke English at home.
+Other languages spoken at home included Tamil 11.5%, Telugu 8.6%, Hindi 7.9%, Gujarati 7.1% and Punjabi 4.8%.

-The most common responses for religion were Hinduism 34.9%, Catholic 18.9% and No Religion 11.6%.
+The most common responses for religion were Hinduism 43.2%, Catholic 14.2% and No Religion 10.8%.